 land protection director

 Prior to joining the Conservancy, Anne worked for the Society for the Protection of New Hampshire Forests.
 She first moved to New Hampshire for an AmeriCorps program, teaching environmental education and doing trail-work in numerous state parks.
 After spending time on the coast of Maine and in the Hudson Valley of New York, she returned to the Granite State for a master’s degree in conservation biology at Antioch University New England.
 Her undergraduate degree is in environmental studies from Mount Holyoke College.
 Anne enjoys hiking, cross-country skiing and following old woods roads to see where they take her.
-Anne lives with her husband, daughter and son in Nelson.
+Anne lives with her husband, daughter, and son in Nelson.

 Rick oversees the monitoring, management planning, habitat improvements and public access for the lands owned by the Conservancy.
-Rick holds a master's degree in resource management and conservation from Antioch University New England, and a bachelor's degree in geography from Keene State College.
-He enjoys hiking and fishing, and volunteering his time as a member of his town’s planning board and conservation commission.
-Rick and his fiancée live in Fitzwilliam.
+He holds a bachelor's degree in geography from Keene State College and a master's degree in resource management and conservation from Antioch University New England.
+Rick enjoys hiking and fishing, and volunteering his time as a member of his town’s planning board and conservation commission.
+He and his wife live in Fitzwilliam.

-development and membership manager
+communications and outreach manager

 Board of Trustees